WilsonLeite/wilsonleite.github.io/certification/az-900/0330-datacenters.md

 Datacenters are are unique physical buildings equipped with independent power, cooling, and networking.

-Datacenters are grouped into Azure Regions or Azure Availability Zones that are designed to help you achieve resiliency and reliability for your business-critical workloads.
+Datacenters are grouped into Azure Regions or Azure Availability Zones that are designed to help achieving resiliency and reliability for business-critical workloads.

 References: